MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 <!-- ====================================================================== -->
 ## Step 6 - Install the app

-Now that your app has a web app manifest and a service worker, supporting browsers can install it as a PWA.
+Now that your app has a web app manifest, supporting browsers can install your app as a PWA.

 In Microsoft Edge, once you refresh your app, the **App available** button appears in the address bar.
 Clicking the **App available** button prompts you to install the app locally.